What is ESSA?

 Physiology refers to the functioning of the body, cells, muscles, connective tissue, organs, bones, blood.
 In many and varied ways exercise creates change in these components and exercise physiologists harness these changes and effects through exercise.

 To date the combination of complex changes cannot be replicated in a drug so we say “Exercise is the Best Medicine”.

 The list of conditions is long where good evidence exists of the benefits of exercise.
 This covers musculo-skeletal, metabolic, cardiorespiratory, neuromuscular, cancer, depression and certain mental health conditions.

-We refer to an exercise prescription as for a particular type of exercise, and a dose in terms of the intensity, duration and frequency.
+We refer to an exercise prescription as a particular type of exercise and dose in terms of the intensity, duration and frequency.
 FITT principle (frequency, intensity, time, type).

 What Services can an Accredited Exercise Physiologist Provide?

 - Mental health